Back to DWU AI Articles

 Depreciation Methodologies

 Airlines choose depreciation schedules for aircraft and equipment, leading to different reported earnings under GAAP.
 Form 41 requires standardized depreciation guidance, but the underlying asset lives and residual values still vary by carrier.
 This can distort net income and equity comparisons across carriers.
+Benchmarkers often normalize by using EBITDA (common practice in BTS analyses).

 Foreign Currency and International Operations

-Airlines with significant international operations (United, American, Delta, Delta) report foreign currency gains and losses that can swing earnings.
+Airlines with significant international operations (United, American, Delta) report foreign currency gains and losses that can swing earnings.
 Form 41 consolidates all currencies into U.S. dollars, but the underlying foreign exchange volatility is a material business risk not fully captured in historical financial statements.

 Form 41 vs. 10-K: Different Perspectives on Airline Finance